adobe/aem-modernize-tools/_pages/development/extending.md

 Page & Structure rewrites are managed through two interface definitions:

-The <a href="">StructureRewriteRule</a> interface is used to define the transformations at the page structure level.
+The <a href="{{ site.baseurl}}/apidocs/com/adobe/aem/modernize/structure/StructureRewriteRule.html">StructureRewriteRule</a> interface is used to define the transformations at the page structure level.
 These services are used during the transformation of a page's node structure.
 Service ranking is not used at this time, as there should only ever be one matching service per structure to convert.

-The <a href="">PageStructureRewriteRule</a> is the interface that should *also* be implemented and registered, in order for matching page's to be displayed on the administration page.
+The <a href="{{ site.baseurl}}/apidocs/com/adobe/aem/modernize/structure/PageStructureRewriteRule.html">PageStructureRewriteRule</a> is the interface that should *also* be implemented and registered, in order for matching page's to be displayed on the administration page.

 ### Components

-The <a href="">ComponentRewriteRule</a> interface identifies service implementations to be used to match & transform Component instances.
+The <a href="{{ site.baseurl }}/apidocs/com/adobe/aem/modernize/component/ComponentRewriteRule.html">ComponentRewriteRule</a> interface identifies service implementations to be used to match & transform Component instances.

 ### Policies

-The <a href="">PoliciesImportRule</a> interface identifies service implementations to be used to match, transform and import Policy definitions.
+The <a href="{{ site.baseurl }}/apidocs/com/adobe/aem/modernize/design/PoliciesImportRule.html">PoliciesImportRule</a> interface identifies service implementations to be used to match, transform and import Policy definitions.

 ### Dialogs

-The <a href="">DialogRewriteRule</a> interface identifies service implementations to be used to match & transform Dialog widgets .
+The <a href="{{ site.baseurl }}/apidocs/com/adobe/aem/modernize/dialog/DialogRewriteRule.html">DialogRewriteRule</a> interface identifies service implementations to be used to match & transform Dialog widgets .